 I did my best to find a recipe that approximates what I ate in Bologna.
 Is it the same?
 Nope.
 Is it still pretty good and a sweet reminder of the special cuisine of Bologna?
 Yep.
 Give it a whirl for an authentic bit of Bologna in your kitchen.

 This is the 7th installment of my series on Italian regional desserts.
 Start here for an intro to Italian regional cuisine, my experiences traveling in Italy, and information about Italian pantry items for baking.
+Next is a visit back to Puglia, because there’s so much more to say!

 - 1 vanilla bean or 1 tablespoon pure vanilla bean paste